vihdamarques/plsql-fernet/README.md

       dbms_output.put_line('Plain text: ' || l_plaintext);
     end;
     /

+## Compatibility
+This package can be used on Oracle 10g+ database in a DBMS_CRYPTO execute granted schema.
+If your schema doesn't have the right permissions, you can grant it using the following command as sysdba:

+    grant execute on sys.dbms_crypto to SCHEMA;

 ## Notes
 * If you are using Oracle 12c+ you can get rid of the sha256 package and use the standard DBMS_CRYPTO SHA256 support.